-Gaining entry to the Plaza Premium Lounge is easy if you have a Priority Pass membership, as I do.
-All I had to do was open the app on my phone, scan the QR code, sign my name, and I was in.
+At the time of my visit, this lounge belonged to the Priority Pass network, though Plaza Premium Lounges are no longer part of Priority Pass.
+All I had to do was open the Priority Pass app on my phone, scan the QR code, sign my name, and I was in.

-If you don’t have access through your credit card, you can also pay cash to get in.
-As of February 2020, you can purchase a 3-hour stay for $35 on the Plaza Premium website or via the LoungeBuddy app.
+As of February 2020, you can also purchase a 3-hour stay for $35 on the Plaza Premium website or via the LoungeBuddy app.

 Upon walking into the lounge, it is immediately identifiable as a Plaza Premium Lounge thanks to the standardized colors and seating options.